zhchsf/redis_cluster/README.md

 # RedisCluster

-RedisCluster is rewrited from [https://github.com/antirez/redis-rb-cluster](https://github.com/antirez/redis-rb-cluster)
+RedisCluster for ruby is rewrited from [https://github.com/antirez/redis-rb-cluster](https://github.com/antirez/redis-rb-cluster)

 Now is developing, and not use in any production environments.
 Welcome to test and contribute codes!